apache/flink-web/_posts/2017-05-16-official-docker-image.md

 ---
 layout: post
-title:  "Introducing Official Docker Images for Apache Flink"
+title:  "Introducing Docker Images for Apache Flink"
 date:   2017-05-16 09:00:00
 author: "Patrick Lucas (Data Artisans) and Ismaël Mejía (Talend)"
 author-twitter: "iemejia"
 categories: news
 ---

 For some time, the Apache Flink community has provided scripts to build a Docker image to run Flink.
-Now, starting with version 1.2.1, Flink will have an [official Docker image](https://hub.docker.com/r/_/flink/).
+Now, starting with version 1.2.1, Flink will have a [Docker image](https://hub.docker.com/r/_/flink/) on the Docker Hub.
 This image is maintained by the Flink community and curated by the [Docker](https://github.com/docker-library/official-images) team to ensure it meets the quality standards for container images of the Docker community.

 A community-maintained way to run Apache Flink on Docker and other container runtimes and orchestrators is part of the ongoing effort by the Flink community to make Flink a first-class citizen of the container world.

-If you want to use the official Docker image today you can get the latest version by running:
+If you want to use the Docker image today you can get the latest version by running:

 	docker pull flink